Hello everyone, [GS-JJ]’s new section: “The Craftwork Class of Custom Pins” started!

 Offset Printed VS Enamel Craft

-- Offset printed is no metal division area and the surface is smooth.
-The enamel process is bumpy, soft enamel have noticeable embossing and hard enamel need finger touch to feel the unevenness of the surface.
+- Offset printing is no metal division area and the surface is smooth.
+The enamel process is bumpy, soft enamel has noticeable embossing and hard enamel need finger touch to feel the unevenness of the surface.

 - Offset printed can perfectly reflect the gradation colors of photos and landscapes.
 The enamel crafts need metal to divide colors.
 For more details on the enamel process, please check out this link: https://www.gs-jj.com/blog/soft-enamel-vs-hard-enamel-pins/

 Today’s craftwork class is over.
 Have you learned about offset printed and silkscreen?
 If you have any other questions, you can leave messages in our comment area.
 Customize offset printed pins or silkscreen custom enamel pins, please go to: you can place an order.